 In the beginning, the product teams would brainstorm new ideas and discuss the progress they’d made on current projects at one meeting, but that got confusing.

-“In order to get a balance there, we actually have two different versions of the same meeting.
+“To get a balance there, we have two different versions of the same meeting.
 One is weekly, where we go through the stuff we're working on, making sure that it's progressing.
 And then there’s a separate meeting where we generate ideas and talk about what we want to do next.”

 How Doodle prioritizes projects

 During the monthly meetings, whoever owns or champions an idea gives a 60-second talk about the idea, the data related to it, and how they might approach it as an improvement project.
 After the team reviews all new ideas they take a vote, pick the two or three most promising ideas, set deliverables, and really dive into them.
 The best ideas get added to the list of active projects.

 AN EXAMPLE OF AN OBJECTIVE (CONVERT MORE USERS) AND KEY RESULTS ATTACHED TO IT.